secretshardul/react-native-udemy/README.md

     - Specify height and width of element along with spacing.
     - Used for single element.
 2. **Flexbox**:
-    - How multiple sibling elements are positioned inside a parent.
+    - How multiple sibling elements are laid inside a parent.
     - To position multiple elements in a common parent.
 3. **Position**:
     - How a single element is positioned inside a parent.